derhansen/sf_event_mgt/Documentation/ForAdministrators/SpamPrevention/Spamcheck/Index.rst

     }
   }

-To enable the spam check, ``plugin.tx_sfeventmgt.settings.registration.spamCheck.enabled = 1`` must be set.
+To enable the spam check, :php:`plugin.tx_sfeventmgt.settings.registration.spamCheck.enabled = 1` must be set.
 Next, each spam check must be activated and configured to your needs.

 The honeypot spam check